 2. Wear Sunscreen

-Constant exposure to UV rays speeds up the skin-aging process and cause dark spots, freckles, hyperpigmentation, and wrinkles.
+Constant exposure to UV rays speeds up the skin-aging process and causes dark spots, freckles, hyperpigmentationi XA medical term used to describe dark patches or spots on the skin or nails caused by excess melanin production. , and wrinkles.
 So, apply sunscreen every time you step out during the day, even if it’s cloudy!
 Pick a sunscreen that has at least SPF 30 and PA+ (or higher) rating because SPF only protects your skin from UVB rays.
 Sunscreens with PA+ ratings protect you from UVA rays as well.

 3. Get Products With Anti-Aging Ingredients